The Tableau Resource Monitoring Tool has two components: RMT Server and Agent.

 For information about upgrading from Power Tools for Tableau Server to the Resource Monitoring Tool, see Upgrade Power Tools for Server to Tableau Resource Monitoring Tool.

-The installer for installing Resource Monitoring Tool can be found on the Server Management Product and Release Notes site(Link opens in a new window).
-Starting in 2020.2, a single installer will install the prerequisites and the RMT Server.
+The installer for installing Resource Monitoring Tool can be found on the Advanced Management Product and Release Notes site(Link opens in a new window).
 Download all the files that start with Tabrmt.
-Starting in 2020.2, you will need only two installers: One for RMT Server that includes prerequisites, and one for installing the Agent.

 In an effort to align with our company values of Equality, we have changed non-inclusive terminology where possible.
 Because changing terms in certain places can causing a breaking change, we maintain the existing terminology.
 So, you may continue to see the terms in CLI commands and options, installation folders, configuration files. and other instances.
 For more information, see About Tableau Help.